richsalz/draft-erb-lurk-rsalg/draft-erb-lurk-rsalg.md

 TLS 1.2.
 (TLS 1.3 will have to be evaluated at a later date.)

-Past Client-Server communications must remain private in the event that access to the KeyOwner is compromised (Perfect Forward Secrecy).
+Past Client-Server communications must remain private in the event that a Server is compromised (Perfect Forward Secrecy).
 For Server Key Exchange signing requests, this is not an issue.
 For RSA decryption requests used by the TLS_RSA_* cipher suites, the "RSALG" message exchanges described below provide PFS protection.